Loading...

 Q Can I do island hopping on a budget?

 Yes.
-TARP island packages from Jesselton Point cost RM80–150 per person including ferry and conservation fees.
-Semporna island tours start at ~RM60–100 per person for basic snorkeling day trips from Semporna town.
+TARP island packages leave from South Jetty, inside Kota Kinabalu Port, and bundle the boat transfer with the Sabah Parks conservation fee and usually some gear — see our ferry page for the current boat fares and fee.
+Semporna island tours start at around RM60–100 per person for basic snorkeling day trips from Semporna town.

 Q Is reef-safe sunscreen required?